About the course

 At the end of each taught term, you will take a computer-based examination to test core knowledge.
 Further elements of the overall assessment are a critical essay in the first term, a set of clinical case commentaries in the second term, and a research dissertation in the third term, and a final viva voce examination.
 Detailed assessment instructions and marking criteria will be provided at the beginning of each term.

-The MSc in Integrated Immunology has been run continuously since 2004.
+The MSc in Integrated Immunology has run continuously since 2004.
 Over those years, about half of our alumni from the MSc have gone on to graduate research degrees, with a number of those taking up DPhil positions in Oxford.

 Approximately a third of alumni from the MSc have continued to medical school, including Oxford, or progressed to higher specialist medical training.
 A small number have also taken up positions in the pharmaceutical, biotechnology or corporate sectors as senior scientists, policy advisors, analysts and managers.

 Changes to this course and your supervision